 In California, county sales taxes are commonly used to raise new funds for transportation and are increasingly standing in for federal funding.
 In the Bay Area, county sales taxes are used for highway projects, transit projects, transit operations, streets, bicycle facilities and many other transportation-related uses (eight out of nine Bay Area counties have transportation sales taxes).
-Based on previous experience in the Bay Area, it appears feasible to fund \$2 billion in projects and programs in the Caltrain Corridor over the next 15 to 20 years, through sales taxes in Santa Clara, San Mateo and San Francisco counties.117 Sales taxes for general funds require 50 or by acre), rather than on the assessed value of a property.
-Parcel taxes are commonly used for transit operations (BART and AC Transit have dedicated parcel taxes) and for other public services such as libraries and schools.
-A parcel tax provides a steady revenue stream that is not tied to a specific expenditure plan.
-Parcel taxes, because they are special taxes, require two-thirds voter approval to pass and can be applied to both residential and commercial parcels. district; districts can accept more state and federal funds for transit.
-In the case of Caltrain, it would mean creating a new district or joining an existing transit district (such as the BART district).
-One opportunity with a parcel tax is the ability to create taxing district boundaries that correlate with the most significant users or beneficiaries of the investment.
-A district could be confined to an area that has a direct relationship to Caltrain, such as within a few miles of the rail corridor.
+Based on previous experience in the Bay Area, it appears feasible to fund \$2 billion in projects and programs in the Caltrain Corridor over the next 15 to 20 years, through sales taxes in Santa Clara, San Mateo and San Francisco counties.
+Sales taxes for general funds require 50 percent plus one votes to pass, while dedicated sales taxes (tied to an expenditure plan) require two-thirds of voter approval to pass.